dbohdan/jsonwatch/README.md

     .Status: "Up 2 seconds" -> "Up 3 seconds"
 ```

-With multiple running containers, you will need a more complex command to transform the [JSON Lines](https://jsonlines.org/) output into a single JSON document.
+For multiple running containers, you will need a more complex jsonwatch command.
+The command needs to transform the [JSON Lines](https://jsonlines.org/) output into a single JSON document.
-For example, it can be the following command with [jq](https://en.wikipedia.org/wiki/Jq_(programming_language)):
+For example, it can be the following command with the POSIX shell and [jq](https://en.wikipedia.org/wiki/Jq_(programming_language)):

 ```shell
 jsonwatch -I cmd sh -c 'docker ps -a "--format={{json .}}" | jq -s .'